-2. Is Miller snycrowave 210 worth buying?
+2. Is the Miller Syncrowave 210 worth buying?

 A unit having all the functions of two separate units is definitely worth your money.
-It would offer you these functions at a cheaper rate and also help you manage with storage space.
+It would offer you these functions at a cheaper rate and also help you manage storage space.

 Now, go out and blow off the mind of others with your welding skills just like we did to you with our review.